-- The Safety, Health and Welfare at Work Acts of 1989 and 2005 and associated regulations Planning and Development Act 2001:Part XVI (licensing of outdoor events regulations) - Fire Services Act 1981 (responsibility for fire safety on persons in control of premises) - Fire Services Act 1981 and 2003 (licensing of indoor events regulations) - Waste Management Act 1996 as amended, and associated Regulations - ▶ The Safety, Health and Welfare at Work
+- The Safety, Health and Welfare at Work Acts of 1989 and 2005 and associated regulations Planning and Development Act 2001:Part XVI (licensing of outdoor events regulations) - Fire Services Act 1981 (responsibility for fire safety on persons in control of premises) - Fire Services Act 1981 and 2003 (licensing of indoor events regulations)

-- Acts of 1989 and 2005 and associated regulations (e.g. Construction Regulations, General Application Regulations) applies directly to employers, employees, contractor and anyone who is affected by a work activity (member of the public, passer-by, trespassers). - Safeguarding Ireland was established to promote safeguarding of adults who may be vulnerable, protect them from all forms of abuse by persons, organisations and institutions and develop a national plan for promoting their welfare.
+- Waste Management Act 1996 as amended, and associated Regulations - The Safety, Health and Welfare at Work Acts of 1989 and 2005 and associated regulations (e.g. Construction Regulations, General Application Regulations) applies directly to employers, employees, contractor and anyone who is affected by a work activity (member of the public, passer-by, trespassers).